Enalean/tuleap-documentation-en/languages/en/user-guide/tracker-v3.rst

 To manage the field sets for this tracker, select the item "Manage field sets" on the welcome page of any Tracker Administration screen.
-The Field Set screen (?) shows you a sample list of field sets available in the tracker of a SYS\_PRODUCT\_NAME project.
+The Field Set screen (?) shows you a sample list of field sets available in the tracker of a |SYSPRODUCTNAME| project.
 The screen is divided in 2
 parts:

 the list of tracker field sets currently in use